 If you have been paying taxes with your mortgage payments, there is going to be an adjustment with your mortgage holder as part of the mortgage payout process.
 This is because the mortgage holder has been setting aside the tax portion of your mortgage payments in a separate savings account.
 There is always either some money in the account or else the account is overdrawn.
 This credit or debit is going to be applied against the balance owing on your mortgage when the mortgage is paid out.

 Liens, Judgments & Utilities

-If your home has a judgment or a builder's lien registered against it you will have to pay out the lien or judgment and have the registration discharged.
+If your home has a judgment or a builder’s lien registered against it you have to pay out the lien or judgment and have the registration discharged.
 Additional legal fees and disbursements apply.

-All utilities must be paid up to the date of possession and any home improvement loans through a utility company or government agency will need to be paid in full.
+All utilities must be paid up to the date of possession and any home improvement loans through a utility company or government agency need to be paid in full.

 If you are purchasing a new home with a possession date which coincides with the possession date for the sale of your home you may need to arrange for interim financing until we can release your sale proceeds.
 Additional legal fees and disbursements may apply.

 A seller earns interest on unpaid sale proceeds until they are received at the seller’s lawyer’s office.
 The interest rate you earn on these funds is calculated at the purchaser’s mortgage rate.